Stress Response – Reacting vs Responding

 While our instinct might be to downplay the symptoms of stress in our life, experiencing even a handful of these symptoms can be incredibly disruptive, causing our body and mind to break down over time.

-The words “react” and “respond” might seem similar, but there is a big difference between the two when dealing with stress.
+The words “react” and “respond” might seem similar, but there is an important distinction between the two when dealing with stress.

 Reacting to stress is a basic, instinctual action that increases adrenaline and triggers our unconscious need to survive danger in a life-threatening situation.

-Reacting to stress happens almost unconsciously as a way to avoid a perceived threat in the short term.
-This can manifest as yelling at someone about something they did wrong, or it may cause someone to used drugs or alcohol as a way to cope and unwind.
+Reacting to stress happens almost unconsciously to avoid a perceived threat in the short term.
+This can be expressed by yelling at someone about something they did wrong, or it may cause someone to use drugs or alcohol to cope and unwind.

-Responding to stress is a conscious decision that involves a higher level of awareness and thinking.
+On the other hand, “responding to stress” is a conscious decision that involves a higher level of awareness and thinking.

-When responding vs. reacting to stress, it’s necessary to identify the stress response is happening, and taking time to assess and respond to the situation in a positive and productive manner instead of simply reacting to it.
+When responding vs. reacting to stress, it’s necessary to identify the stress response is happening and take time to assess and respond to the situation in a positive and productive manner instead of simply reacting to it.

-The action of responding to stress involves using our intelligence and thought processes to reflect on the situation and slow the automatic effects of a stress response.
+Responding to stress requires using our intelligence and thought processes to reflect on the situation and slow the automatic effects of a stress response.

 One way to do this is to identify the threat or cause of a stress response, take a breath, analyze it, and decide if there is a need to fight or flee the situation.